 The next phase of tests will bring Project Loon to Southeast Asia, particularly in Indonesia by 2016.
-This is already confirmed as Project Loon have already signed agreements with local mobile network operators – Indosat, Telkomsel and XL Axiata.
+This is already confirmed as Project Loon has already signed agreements with local mobile network operators – Indosat, Telkomsel, and XL Axiata.

 This is great news for my family, friends, and everyone else in Indonesia.
 The country has a population of about 250 million and only 1/3 of it has access to the Internet.
 One of the reasons for this is that Indonesia is made of up 17,000 islands, making the installation & maintenance of mobile networks and towers a difficult and almost impossible task.
 Project Loon is the ideal solution to this challenge.

 Here’s an excerpt from the official Project Loon Google+ page: